pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Standard Operating Procedures (SOPs) are the DNA of your Ohu Family Enterprise.
 They transform individual knowledge into organizational capability, ensuring consistent excellence regardless of who performs the work.
 This chapter provides a comprehensive framework for developing, implementing, and maintaining SOPs that will serve your empire for generations.

 SOPs serve three critical functions: **Consistency** (everyone does it the same way), **Scalability** (processes work at any volume), and **Sustainability** (knowledge persists beyond individuals).
-In a 365-year dynasty, SOPs ensure that the wisdom of today becomes the standard of tomorrow, and the excellence of one generation becomes the foundation of the next.
+In a 365-year Legacy, SOPs ensure that the wisdom of today becomes the standard of tomorrow, and the excellence of one generation becomes the foundation of the next.

 This chapter covers the complete SOP lifecycle: development, documentation, implementation, training, maintenance, and continuous improvement.
 Every process in your empireâ€”from client onboarding to financial reporting, from service delivery to team managementâ€”should have a documented, tested, and continuously improved SOP.